What is the call process of 5G?

 7. Handover (Optional):

-• If the UE is in motion or experiences a change in radio conditions, the network may initiate a handover process to ensure continuity of the communication session.
-This involves transferring the UE’s connection from one gNB to another.
+• If the ue is in motion or experience a change in radio conditions, the network may initiate a handover process to ensure continuity of the communication session.
+This Involves Transferring the Ue's Connection from oneb to another.

 9. Data Transfer: